 What Do Your Stories Sound Like

 These compact stories pack a memorable punch!
-The results in your story help the interviewer understand the value you add to an organization.
+Your story’s “result” section helps the interviewer understand the value you add to an organization.
 Some job search coaches say your answer should take between 60 seconds to two minutes.

 And it isn’t enough to write down your stories.
 Follow the advice of actors and comedians and practice your stories out loud.
 Running through them in your head just isn’t the same.
 It is the tone and pace of your delivery that makes a difference.
 Smile, speak clearly and with conviction!
 Why wouldn’t you?
 You are speaking about something you know a lot about…your previous work successes!